Are you interested in product management bootcamps?

 Number of courses: 3

 You can take Product Course’s product management course online or on-site at its campuses in Silicon Valley, New York City, London, Seattle, Boston, or Boulder (or remotely from your home).
 The three-month program will teach you the fundamentals of product management and how to work with teams like marketing and engineering to bring new products into reality.
 You’ll learn about topics such as lean principles and design thinking while getting feedback on what you’re working on so that these skills are more applicable to your specific product management goals.

 Number of courses: 6

-Georgia Tech's product management bootcamps are some of the most popular in the nation.
-They offer a wide variety of courses to choose from such as Product Management Essentials, Scrum Fundamentals, Agile Hands-on Training, and more.
+Georgia Tech’s product management bootcamps are some of the most popular nationwide.
+They offer courses such as Product Management Essentials, Scrum Fundamentals, Agile Hands-on Training, and more.

 Locations: Asheville, New Orleans, Columbus, San Antonio, Wilmington, Hartford, Phoenix, Charlotte, Raleigh, Dallas, Atlanta

 Number of courses: 9

 Tech Talent South offers a variety of courses for all levels.
 They offer the Product Management Fundamentals course and Advanced Agile Training for those just starting their product management journey.
 At the same time, more seasoned PMs can participate in Technical Leadership Development or Corporate Strategy Planning.
 They also provide one-on-one mentorship to help guide you through your career path.

 Locations: Berlin, Lisbon, Madrid, Brussels, Lyon, Lille, Bordeaux, Paris, Barcelona, Nantes